-In Spring, 2018, I am scheduled to teach the following two courses.
+In Fall, 2018, I will be teaching the following two courses.
 More

 information about each is available from the "Teaching" page on this website.

 - ECE/CSC 570-001, -601 - Computer Networking.
 This is a graduate-level introductory course in networking, and covers a fairly wide ground.
 However, it also includes some quantitative analysis and detailed algorithmic content that is often not part of typical undergraudate networking courses.
 If you register for this course, please expect this to take effort commensurate with a graduate course, and not assume that it will exclusively be a reiteration of known material.

 The Distance Education section (601) of this course for Fall 2018 is attached to this section (other exclusively in-class sections are being concurrently taught by two other instructors).
 If you are a distance student, the expectations are precisely the same for you as for in-class students.
 If you have questions or doubts about the planned administration, please get in touch well before the beginning of classes in Fall.

 - CSC 801-002 - Preparation for Academic Research.
 This seminar course is intended specifically for Ph.D. students of Computer Science in their first semester (or second semester, for those who joined the program in a Spring semester).
 We attempt to answer procedural questions about Ph.D. research, and hone some skills that will be uniformly required in pursuing research in this department, no matter what specific area or advisor you work with.
 This seminar will not present details of specific research areas or opportunities with specific advisors - for such content, please attend CSC600.